Battle of the Little Bighorn: Reno and Benteen on Reno Hill

-Atop the bluffs, known today as Reno Hill, Reno's depleted and shaken troops were joined about a half-hour later by Captain Benteen's column (Companies D, H and K), arriving from the south.
-This force had been returning from a lateral scouting mission when it had been summoned by Custer's messenger, Italian bugler John Martin (Giovanni Martino) with the handwritten message "Benteen.
+Atop the bluffs near what is known today as Reno Hill, Reno's depleted and shaken troops were joined by Captain Benteen's column while Reno's men were still retreating up from the valley.
+(Companies D, H, and K), arriving from the south.
+This force had been returning from a lateral scouting mission when it had been summoned by Custer's messenger, Italian immigrant bugler John Martin (Giovanni Martino) with the handwritten message: "Benteen.
 Come on, Big Village, Be quick, Bring packs.
 P.S.
 Bring Packs."
 This message made no sense to Benteen, as his men would be needed more in a fight than the packs carried by herd animals.
 Though both men inferred that Custer was engaged in battle, Reno refused to move until the packs arrived so his men could resupply.
 The detachments were later reinforced by McDougall's Company B and the pack train.
 The 14 officers and 340 troopers on the bluffs organized an all-around defense and dug rifle pits using whatever implements they had among them, including knives.
-This practice had become standard during the last year of the American Civil War, with both Union and Confederate troops utilizing knives, eating utensils, mess plates and pans to dig effective battlefield fortifications.
+This practice had become standard during the last year of the American Civil War, as Union and Confederate troops used knives, eating utensils, mess plates, and pans to dig effective battlefield fortifications.